burger

 Refer to this other guide if you are looking for information about other compatible messaging ports and protocols.

-• Check out the solutions provided in this other guide regarding email in general.
+• Refer to the solutions given in this other guide regarding email in general.

 • This other guide is more specifically about Outlook.